SiyungCho/seroflow/docs/transformations/transformation.md

 ## Class: Transformation

-The `Transformation` class serves as an abstract base class (inheriting from `ABC`) designed to support transformation operations within the `Pypeline` framework.
+The `Transformation` class serves as an abstract base class (inheriting from `ABC`) designed to support transformation operations within the `Pipeline` framework.
 It establishes a uniform interface that all transformation classes must follow, ensuring consistency in how custom transformation logic is integrated and executed.

 **Key Features**:
 - **Abstract Method Enforcement**:
   - Derived classes must implement the abstract method `func()`, which is responsible for encapsulating the core transformation logic.
-This requirement guarantees that every transformation provides a concrete operation that can be executed within the pypeline.
+This requirement guarantees that every transformation provides a concrete operation that can be executed within the `Pipeline`.
 - **Pre- and Post-Execution Hooks**:
   - The methods `start_step(...)` and `stop_step(...)` are available to allow developers to insert custom logic immediately before and after the main transformation operation.
   - This feature is useful for tasks such as resource initialization, logging, or cleanup, providing more control over the execution flow of the transformation.